 If you have questions about how the health reform law will affect you and your insurance options, please go to Healthcare.gov, or contact their Help Center at 1-800-318-2596 if you have questions that cannot be answered on their website.
 You can also contact your state’s Consumer Assistance Program, Exchange, or Medicaid office with questions about eligibility and enrollment.

 The Kaiser Family Foundation is not able to provide individual advice on your insurance options.
 However, we do provide some answers to frequently asked questions below, along with more detailed questions and answers in our Health Reform FAQ page.

 I am having difficulty viewing or understanding my results.
 What should I do?

-Does the calculator provide definitive estimates of what I will pay under the health reform law?
+Does the calculator provide definitive results for what I will pay?

 What is included in household income?
 How do I know what to enter for my income?

 The Subsidy Calculator allows you to enter household income in terms of 2015 dollars or as a percent of the Federal poverty level.
 Household income includes incomes of the person who pays taxes, their spouse, and children, known as dependents on tax returns.
 For the purposes of the Subsidy Calculator, you should enter your best guess of what your income will be in 2015.

 When you go to Healthcare.gov or your state’s Health Insurance Marketplace website, it will walk you through the steps to calculate your household income based on wages, salary, foreign income, interest, dividends, and Social Security.
 The calculation does not include income from gifts, inheritance and some other income sources.
 For more information, see this table of what income sources to include or not include.

 What is the Federal poverty level?